Rhubarb Ricotta Tart

 Final Texture

-- Crisp, golden base
+- A crisp, golden base

-- Creamy, gently set centre
+- A creamy, softly set centre

-- Studded with soft, poached orange rhubarb
+- Studded with tender, poached orange rhubarb

 Why This Rhubarb Ricotta Tart Works

-Ultimately, it comes down to balance:
+Ultimately, it all comes down to balance—both in flavour and structure.

 A close-up slice of rhubarb ricotta tart served on a plate, highlighting the smooth, creamy filling and vibrant citrus-roasted rhubarb over a crisp, buttery base.